 AutomationDirect offers a variety of industrial thermocouple temperature sensors:

-For more thermocouple products, also see the Temperature Sensors & Transmitters section:
+For more thermocouple products, see the Temperature Sensors & Transmitters Category:

 Thermocouple probes with IP66 NEMA 4X connection heads offer measuring ranges from 32 to 2100 degrees F.

 Spring-loaded probes ensure tip contact in thermowells for highly accurate temperature readings with measuring ranges from 32 to 1700 degrees F.